talwat/lowfi/README.md

 ### Extra Flags

-If you're having issues on Linux with error messages, or you don't want your terminal history to be visible when you run lofi, you can use the `--alternate` or `-a` flag to hide your history.
+If you have something you'd like to tweak about lowfi, you can run `lowfi help` to view the available options.

 ### Scraping